plasma-umass/scalene/README.md

 <details open>
 <summary>Using <code>pip</code> (Mac OS X, Linux, Windows, and WSL2)</summary>

-Scalene is distributed as a `pip` package and works on Mac OS X, Linux (including Ubuntu in [Windows WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)) and (with limitations) Windows platforms. (**Note**: the Windows version isn't yet complete; it requires Python 3.8 or later and currently only supports CPU profiling.)
+Scalene is distributed as a `pip` package and works on Mac OS X, Linux (including Ubuntu in [Windows WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)) and (with limitations) Windows platforms. (**Note**: the Windows version isn't yet complete; it currently only supports CPU profiling.)

 You can install it as follows:
 ```console